AdaptableTools/connectifi-fdc3-demo/README.md

 ## Introduction

-This demo app illustrates the some AdapTable FDC3 2.0 featues using the [Connectifi Sandbox](https://www.connectifi.co/) as the desktop agent.
+This demo app illustrates some AdapTable FDC3 2.0 features using [Connectifi](https://www.connectifi.co/) as the desktop agent.

 AdapTable provides comprehensive [FDC3 functionality](https://docs.adaptabletools.com/guide/handbook-fdc3) including ability to raise and listen to Intents and broadcast and listen to Context.